Yemen unrest may force election delay - minister

 ISLAMIST THREAT

-Yemen's anti-Saleh protests were largely inspired by the 'Arab Spring' demonstrations that toppled the leaders of Tunisia, Egypt and Libya last year.
+Yemen's anti-Saleh protests were largely inspired by the 'Arab Spring' protests that have already toppled the leaders of Tunisia, Egypt and Libya.

-The interim government - which is to oversee the separation of pro-Saleh forces from rebel army units and tribal militias which have fought one another - has backed a draft immunity law now awaiting parliament's approval.
+The interim government - which is also to oversee the separation of pro-Saleh forces, rebel army units and tribal militias which have fought one another - has backed a draft immunity law now awaiting parliament's approval.

-Saleh earlier this month said he would stay in Yemen, reversing plans to travel to the United States.

-"We regret that the president has thus far failed to comply with his own commitments to leave the country, to permit elections to go forward that give the people a chance to be heard and be represented," Clinton said.

 Forces loyal to General Ali Mohsen - a longtime Saleh confidant who turned on the president as protests against him gained momentum - accused Saleh of handing Radda to Islamists, who also control of much of the southern Abyan province.